 Afterwards we were graced with the presence of Himiona Grace himself…or some projection of his image and voice via some Microsoft technology that shall not be named.
 One part of the conversation that stood out to me was that some international film distribution company that he did not want to name bought rights to the film and “mysteriously” has so far decided not to distribute it anywhere.
 My hunch is that the film is of high production quality and shows a very Māori story from a Māori gaze and whatever distribution company purchased it has decided they don’t want that getting around too much.
 Representations of indigenous peoples by indigenous peoples are perhaps seen as too great of a threat to the orientalism on which much of the major international media companies rely on for the majority if not all of their works, not to mention for the reproduction of the very same violent authority structures that guarantee their continued role as lords of major media distribution channels.
 In other words, I think it likely that whatever company purchased rights to The Pā Boys and tucked it away did so to sabotage its distribution and safeguard their ability to continue to colonize the imaginations of the world with their junk media.
 Good thing at least a couple of entities have gotten their hands on it and uploaded it to youtube (see above).
 If it ever does get taken from youtube, maybe it will also be available on vimeo and/or via torrenting…arrrggg!

-The next day many of us headed to the lo‘i (kalo or taro garden) based in the School of Hawaiian Knowledge…. [to be continued in PART 2 on Meeting the Lo‘i, Disney, Fairies and Ferguson, Comic Books, Virtuality and Time Travel to Ancient Futures and Beyond… ]
+The next day many of us headed to the lo‘i (kalo or taro garden) based in the School of Hawaiian Knowledge…. [probably not to be continued in the unlikely to be published PART 2 on Meeting the Lo‘i, Disney, Fairies and Ferguson, Comic Books, Virtuality and Time Travel to Ancient Futures and Beyond… ]

 PS – #ProtectMaunaKea … maybe see you there on Wednesday?